 The interest rates shown above are the interest rates per annum payable by the Commonwealth on the Bonds of each maturity date as indicated.
-The yields shown above for each maturity were furnished to the Commonwealth by the group of banks and investment banking firms who purchased the Bonds from the Commonwealth on December 13, 2007, and may not reflect the current market prices of the Bonds.
+The yields shown above for each maturity were furnished to the Commonwealth by the bank that purchased the Bonds from the Commonwealth on May 20, 2008, and may not reflect the current market prices of the Bonds.
 All information concerning the re-offering of the Bonds should be obtained from the underwriters and not from the Commonwealth.